Top 10 best fast estates 2023

-The best cars if you've got a load on your mind and don't want to hang around.
+These are the best fast estates to choose if you've got a load on your mind and don't want to hang around

 While many enthusiasts love the idea of owning a different car for every occasion, the harsh reality of life is that most of us have to make do with just the one.
 Finding a single car to do it all can be difficult – especially if having fun behind the wheel is an important consideration.